mmbase/mmbase-oldimport/applications/cloudcontext/README.txt

 How to install.

+0) Place mmbase-cloudcontextsecurity.jar in your WEB-INF/lib

 1) Use this in security.xml:

 	<authentication class="org.mmbase.security.implementation.cloudcontext.Authenticate" url="" />
 	<authorization	class="org.mmbase.security.implementation.cloudcontext.Verify"	url="" />

-2) Install the builders (The builders are not present in the application, install them by hand).
-This means copying the files to the right spot.
-You might want to use a subdirectory (I suggest config/builder/security or so)

-3) Install the Security application.
-It is auto-deploy, so this means copying the files to the right spot.

-The needed files for step 1) to 3) can be found in the 'config' subdirectory (they correspond to the same files normally in WEB-INF/config)

-4) Restart MMBase.
+   or:

+   remove security.xml (it is present in mmbase-cloudcontextsecurity.jar)

+2) The needed builders are present in mmbase-cloudcontextsecurity.jar

+   If you want to change them, you may take them out and place alternate version in config/builders/cloudcontext

+3) Restart MMBase.
+This will auto-deploy an application with some basic users (an 'admin' user with password 'admin2'), groups and contexts.

-5) Under 'templates' you find a security administration tool for this implementation.
+4) Under 'templates' you find a security administration tool for this implementation.
 You can put it anywhere in your web-app.
 I suggest under /mmbase/security/.
+   Use it to change the admin-password.

 Michiel Meeuwissen
-Publieke Omroep 2003
+Publieke Omroep 2006